aabdelghani/boschTestBench/README.md

 3. **Apply the Formula:** For a 1kHz frequency with a 2MHz timer clock (after prescaling by 8), the calculation would be:

    OCR1A = (2,000,000 / 1,000) - 1 = 1999

+### 2kHz Frequency

+For the 2kHz frequency, Timer1 counts to 999 (starting from 0), triggering the compare match interrupt (`TIMER1_COMPA_vect`).
+This results in an interrupt occurring at a frequency of 2kHz.
+Inside the ISR, you can implement tasks that need to run at this 2kHz frequency.

+By setting the compare match register to 999, the timer generates interrupts every 0.5 milliseconds (ms), creating a PWM signal with a 2kHz frequency.

+### 5kHz Frequency

+For the 5kHz frequency, Timer1 counts to 399 (starting from 0), triggering the compare match interrupt (`TIMER1_COMPA_vect`).
+This results in an interrupt occurring at a frequency of 5kHz.
+Inside the ISR, you can implement tasks that need to run at this 5kHz frequency.

+By setting the compare match register to 399, the timer generates interrupts every 0.2 milliseconds (ms), creating a PWM signal with a 5kHz frequency.

+### 0.5Hz Frequency

+For the 0.5Hz frequency, Timer1 counts to 19999 (starting from 0), triggering the compare match interrupt (`TIMER1_COMPA_vect`).
+This results in an interrupt occurring at a frequency of 0.5Hz (once every 2 seconds).
+Inside the ISR, you can implement tasks that need to run at this 0.5Hz frequency.

+By setting the compare match register to 19999, the timer generates interrupts every 2000 milliseconds (2 seconds), creating a PWM signal with a 0.5Hz frequency.

 ### What Happens at Runtime